freenas/freenas-docs/userguide/storage.rst

 criteria into the :guilabel:`Filter Snapshots` text area.
 The listing will change to only display the snapshot names that match the filter text.

-The :guilabel:`Iterms per page` drop-down menu can be used to reduce or increase the amount of entries per page.
+The :guilabel:`Items per page` drop-down menu is used to reduce or increase the amount of entries per page.
 Use the left or right arrows to scroll through a multi-page listing.

-.. warning:: A snapshot and any files it contains will not be accessible or searchable if the snapshot's mount path is longer than 88 characters.
+.. warning:: A snapshot and any files it contains will not be accessible or searchable if the mount path of the snapshot is longer than 88 characters.
    The data  within the snapshot will be safe, and the snapshot will become accessible again when the mount path is shortened.
 For details of this limitation, and how to shorten a long mount path, see